Skip to main content

 What is matcha?

 Article published on March 18, 2026.
+Reading time: 10 min

 Japanese matcha is now one of the most sought-after ingredients in cafés, bakeries, and wellness routines.
 Its vibrant green color catches the eye, its flavor captivates, and its health benefits are winning over more and more people.
-Yet behind this popularity lies an agricultural product of great complexity, the result of a demanding craft passed down for over 800 years.
+Yet behind this popularity lies an agricultural product of great complexity, the result of a demanding craft that has been passed down for over 800 years.

 This comprehensive guide to matcha answers all your questions: what it really is, its history, how it’s grown and processed, its health benefits, and—most importantly—how to choose and prepare matcha properly to get the most out of it.